-3.6 Accountability and performance - Government has strengthened its approach to assurance processes for the Local Growth Fund and additional guidance has been provided to LEP's on transparency.
+2.6 Accountability and performance - Government has strengthened its approach to assurance processes for the Local Growth Fund and additional guidance has been provided to LEP's on transparency.
 The Report outlined that Government wanted this to be further strengthened and Government would maintain overall accountability for the system of LEP's and local growth funding.
-Other actions included implementing the recommendations of the Ney Review, assessing and publishing annual performance (within a revised National Assurance Framework) and develop with both the LEP's and the LEP Network a sector-led approach to assessing and improving performance through regular peer review.
-3.7 Geography - overlapping geographies emerged when LEP's were first formed and Government considers that retaining overlaps dilutes accountability and responsibility.
+Other actions included implementing the recommendations of the Ney Review, assessing and publishing annual performance (within a revised National Assurance Framework) and developing with both the LEP's and the LEP Network a sector-led approach to assessing and improving performance through regular peer review.

+2.7 Geography - overlapping geographies emerged when LEP's were first formed and Government considers that retaining overlaps dilutes accountability and responsibility.
 Government will therefore ask LEP Chairs and other stakeholders to come forward with considered proposals by the end of September on geographies which best reflect real functional economic areas.
+There have been discussions within the HotSW area about the current LEP boundaries and there is no collective support from within the local authority sector for changes to the current LEP boundary.

-3.8 In terms of a Scrutiny function - the Report outlined that LEP's operate on organisational structures that support local decision making and provide greater assurance over the management of public funding.
+2.8 In terms of a Scrutiny function - the guidance outlined that LEP's need to operate on organisational structures that support local decision making and provide greater assurance over the management of public funding.
 These structures should enable clear lines of accountability for delivery with local partners, as well as democratic, public and business scrutiny of decision making.

-3.9 Government has said it will support all LEP's to actively participate in relevant local authority Scrutiny panel enquiries to ensure effective and appropriate democratic scrutiny of their investment decisions, including support in setting out how they will ensure external scrutiny and expert oversight.
+2.9 Government has said it will support all LEP's to actively participate in relevant local authority Scrutiny panel enquiries to ensure effective and appropriate democratic Scrutiny of their investment decisions, including support in setting out how they will ensure external Scrutiny and expert oversight.

-3.10 The report demonstrates that there would be plenty of issues for the new Joint Committee to consider as part of its work programme, particularly with the availability of performance data, annual reports and also the development and implementation of the Local Industrial Strategy.
+2.10 The guidance also demonstrates that there are numerous issues for the new Joint Committee to consider as part of its work programme, particularly with the availability of performance data, annual reports and also the development and implementation of the Local Industrial Strategy.

-4. Local Context
+3. Local Context

-4.1 At the beginning of the year, there was no collective local authority scrutiny arrangement in place for the HotSW LEP and therefore LEP activity fell to individual councils to scrutinise through their local Scrutiny arrangements.
-This was a 'piecemeal' approach.
+3.1 At the beginning of the year, there was no collective local authority scrutiny arrangement in place for the HotSW LEP and therefore LEP activity fell to individual councils to scrutinise through their local Scrutiny arrangements.
+This was, at best, a 'piecemeal' approach.

-4.2 The Annual Conversation process for the HotSW LEP with Government identified them as not being compliant in relation to Scrutiny.
+3.2 The Annual Conversation process for the HotSW LEP with Government identified them as not being compliant in relation to Scrutiny.
 Of particular note was future LEP funding from Government depended on the LEP having compliant local arrangements in place in conjunction with local authorities and Scrutiny was identified as a key area for improvement.
 This led to the HotSW LEP's governance arrangements as 'Requiring Improvement'.

-4.3 Chris Garcia, the then Chief Executive of the HotSW LEP approached Somerset County Council as the administrative authority for the LEP, with a formal request that the local authorities within the HotSW area urgently address the lack of compliant Scrutiny arrangements to ensure the continuation of LEP funding under the LEPs annual conversation process.
+3.3 Chris Garcia, the then Chief Executive of the HotSW LEP approached Somerset County Council as the administrative authority for the LEP, with a formal request that the local authorities within the HotSW area urgently addressed the lack of compliant Scrutiny arrangements to ensure the continuation of LEP funding under the LEPs annual conversation process.
 Officers started work on receipt of this request and Somerset County Council gave assurance under the Annual Assurance process that adequate Scrutiny arrangements would be established by autumn 2018.

-4.5 In the absence of any guidance at that time, the approach pursued was designed to be a flexible solution which would be capable of being 'flexed' to meet any requirements coming out of the LEP review.
+3.4 In the absence of any guidance at that time, the approach pursued was designed to be a flexible solution which would be capable of being 'flexed' to meet any requirements coming out of the LEP review.